bravetechnologycoop/BraveButtons/README.md

 `PGPASSWORD=password psql -U db_user -h dbhost.com -p 12345 -d targetdatabase --set=sslmode=require < bravedata.sql`

 When performing a migration, make sure to connect directly to the target database rather than through a connection pool.

+# How to pair a button with the 'Internet Request' Flic action

+1. Once you've run the pairing tool and button registering scripts, pair the button and select 'Internet Request' from the list of Flic actions.
+NOTE: this method will *not work from a button that has been paired to a smartphone*. *A Flic hub is required to make this work*

+2. Select the POST request button, and input the url as follows:
+`https://chatbot.brave.coop/flic_button_request?presses=1` for the 'Click' and 'Hold' actions, and `https://chatbot.brave.coop/flic_button_request?presses=2` for the 'Double Click' action